georgan/University/Thesis/README.txt

-This README provides an overview of the MATLAB Code that was developed during the thsis.
+This README provides an overview of the MATLAB Code that was developed during the thesis.
 For a more detailed description of the functions, place the folder on the MATLAB path and type "help function_name" on MATLAB's command prompt.
 The MATLAB Code is devided into folders and subfolders as follows:

 - AudioFeatures: contains the code of the features that are extracted from audio and are described in thesis text.
 The main functions that are used to compute each feature are:
 	- stnrg.m computes short time energy of signal.